-To produce my best work, I want to feel part of a group.
-Looking at the depth of work, I see that you invest in team-bonding trips for everyone and your employees feel valued.
+To produce my best work, I want to feel like part of a group.
+Looking at the depth of work, I see that you invest in team bonding trips for everyone and your employees feel valued.
 This is one thing I am very passionate about, as I think the best results for the company, we have to work for each other.

-Combining this feeling of being part of my passion for recruitment, Koberg Banks feel like an ideal organization to get excellence from me and to succeed my long-term desires. “
+Combining this feeling of being part of my passion for recruitment, Koberg Banks feels like an ideal organization to get excellence from me and to succeed in my long-term desires. “

 The business wants to answer this question is clearly understood and what it is looking for.